 29.02.12.
 Gloucester St view, red zone, Amuri Courts demolition in progress, Durham St Nth, opp quake trashed Provincial Council.

-Oxford Tce / Gloucester St, red zone: As Brannigans was being demolished & Amuri Courts, cordoned demolition progressed in Durham St Nth, opp Provincial Council ghost, I detoured away from the red zone along Gloucester St & Montreal St to Cranmer Sq.
+EXTREME DANGER Oxford Tce / Gloucester St red-zone: As Brannigans was being demolished & Amuri Courts demolition progressed in Durham St Nth opposite the Provincial Council ruin, I detoured away from the red-zone along Gloucester St & Montreal St to Cranmer Sq.

 29.02.12.
 Demolition in progress, high rise behind Art Gallery, Gloucester St